Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/index.rst

-The `Institut quantique (IQ) <https://www.usherbrooke.ca/iq/>`_ High Performance Computing Platform is a small-scale cluster for IQ researchers and their collaborators.
-Managed by the `Centre de calcul scientifique (CCS)
+The `Institut quantique (IQ) <https://www.usherbrooke.ca/iq/>`_ High Performance Computing Platform is a small-scale cluster for IQ researchers and their collaborators, managed by the `Centre de calcul scientifique (CCS)
-<https://www.ccs.usherbrooke.ca/>`_, it is an extension of `Université de
+<https://www.ccs.usherbrooke.ca/>`_ at the `Université de Sherbrooke
-Sherbrooke <https://www.usherbrooke.ca/>`_’s MP2 cluster (Mammouth parallèle).
+<https://www.usherbrooke.ca/>`_.
+In addition to compute nodes and storage space
-In addition to compute nodes and storage space available to all IQ researchers, the platform hosts contributed hardware from a number of research groups, access to which is restricted.
+available to all IQ researchers, the platform hosts contributed hardware from a number of research groups, access to which is restricted.
 There are no usage limitations or fees.
 Costs are assumed through a Canada Foundation for Innovation (CFI) grant.

 The IQ HPC Platform is configured similarly to the national clusters managed by the Digital Research Alliance of Canada (formerly Compute Canada): Linux